Blow-up dynamics for radial self-dual Chern-Simons-Schr\"odinger equation with prescribed asymptotic profile: Introduction

 where $i \tfrac{y^{2}}{4} Q$ and $\rho$ are regular and $O(1)$ as $r \to \infty$ (see Sections~\ref{subsec:Linearization-of-CSS}--\ref{subsec:Invariant-subspace-decomposition}).
 Motivated by these relations, we introduce modulation parameters $(b(s), \eta(s))$ and take $\eps$ to be of the form

 where $\chi_{B_{0}}$ is a truncation in $y$ near the self-similar scale $B_{0} := \lmb(t)^{-1} \abs{t}^{1/2}$, which is needed as the terms in square brackets do not decay as $y \to \infty$ (see also Remark~\ref{rem:mod-est-cutoff-radius} for a more precise but technical discussion of admissible cutoff radii).
-In view of the generalized kernel relations (or more specifically, comparing the terms involving $\Lmb Q$ and $i Q$ in the evolution equation for $\eps(s, y)$), one should expect that the following \emph{adiabatic ansatz} to hold:
+In view of the generalized kernel relations (or, more specifically, comparing the terms involving $\Lmb Q$ and $i Q$ in the evolution equation for $\eps(s, y)$), one should expect that the following \emph{adiabatic ansatz} holds:

-The formal evolution laws for $b$ and $\eta$ may be derived by testing the evolution equation for $\eps$ by $i \Lmb(Q+\eps)$ and $Q+\eps$ in the spirit of Pohozaev-type computations (see for example \cite[Section 3]{RaphaelRodnianski2012Publ.Math.}, as well as \cite[Section 4]{KimKwon2019arXiv} for a related computation for \eqref{eq:CSS-m-equiv}).
+The formal evolution laws for $b$ and $\eta$ may be derived by testing the evolution equation for $\eps$ by $i \Lmb(Q+\eps)$ and $Q+\eps$ in the spirit of Pohozaev-type computations (see, for example, \cite[Section 3]{RaphaelRodnianski2012Publ.Math.}, as well as \cite[Section 4]{KimKwon2019arXiv} for a related computation for \eqref{eq:CSS-m-equiv}).
 We keep only the main terms, which turn out to be the quadratic nonlinearity in $(b, \eta)$ and the nonlinear interaction between $z$ and $Q$.
 Moreover, we compute the precise asymptotics of the interaction term using our precise description of $z$.
 In terms of the complexified variables $\bm{b} := b + i \eta$ and $\bm{\lmb} = \lmb e^{i \gmm}$, the resulting formal modulation ODE takes the form

 Here, the first equation is the adiabatic ansatz, and $p$ is a constant that arises in the description of the approximate radiation $z$.
-Integrating these ODEs give rise to the formula \eqref{eq:lmb-gmm-formula}.
+Integrating these ODEs gives rise to the formula \eqref{eq:lmb-gmm-formula}.
 For more details on this part, see Section~\ref{subsec:Formal-derivation-of-blow-up}.

 Next, we describe our overall strategy for rigorously constructing a solution $u$ with the above decomposition and formally derived behavior.
-We avoid the idea of modified profile and tail computation (in contrast to, say, the earlier works \cite{KimKwon2020arXiv, KimKwonOh2020arXiv} on forward construction), but rather use the following ideas as in \cite{JendrejLawrieRodriguez2019arXiv}:
+We avoid the idea of modified profile and tail computation (in contrast to, say, the earlier works \cite{KimKwon2020arXiv, KimKwonOh2020arXiv} on forward construction) and instead use the following ideas as in \cite{JendrejLawrieRodriguez2019arXiv}: